Yes, after several weeks I finally posted an update! In fact, I have several updates here which I've been working on lately. I've

 giving me flak about that comment I made about women from Tennessee.
 Hey, I never said that Tennessee women were unattractive (well, O.K., maybe I

 implied it).
 Actually I met a lot of pretty women there.
-And, of course, I continually update my Humor
+And, of course, I continually update my Funny Photos

-page with new funny photos that I see as I drive around the country.
+page with new, um, funny photos that I see as I drive around the country.

 Now, it's on with my update!